piofthings/web/dev/posts/piwars-getting-started.md

 The chassis will be custom designed and 3D Printed.
 At the end of the challenge we'll make all our designs open source for everyone to view/share/improve.
 We have a rough sketch of how it will support front-wheel-steering.
 This, we hope, will give a bit of uniqueness to the drive system of an otherwise standard four-wheeled robot.

 The bot will be equipped with four (or more) Ultrasonic sensors for distance sensing to help it navigate the Speed challenge and the Maze challenge.
 We've looked up past challenges and found managing timing for Ultrasonic sensors in software is tricky so we are planning to use dedicated hardware to capture the sensor data and pass it on to the Pi.
 Looking around, we found an Arduino powered project that does 360 degree coverage using 8 sensors.
-However the [UltraBorg by PiBorg](https://piborg.org/UltraBorg) supports 4 HC-SR04 sensors plus 4 servos with independent power supply.
-It is an I2C board that supports daisy chaining so if we found need for more than 4 sensors we could get two of them working in tandem.
+However the [UltraBorg by PiBorg](https://piborg.org/UltraBorg) supports four HC-SR04 sensors plus four servos with independent power supply.
+It is an I2C board that supports daisy chaining so if we found need for more than four sensors we could get two of them working in tandem.
 The additional support for servos will come in handy for the steering and an attachment we have in mind for the 'Over the moon' challenge.

 For the speed challenge, previously, a wall-hugging algorithm looking at only the left or the right wall was enough to keep it straight.
 Introducing the narrowing of track, steps up the challenge and we hope to be able to use distance on both sides combined with the steering capability to keep us centered.